Excerpts from the Workshop held at the

 I urge you to study Lesson 184—paragraphs nine through eleven—in this regard.
 The material in these paragraphs is extremely important in clarifying this major issue: If the world is an illusion, why should I pay any attention to what I am doing here?
 These paragraphs in Lesson 184 make very clear why you should pay attention.
 Paragraph eleven, for example:

-(W-I.184.11) Use all the little names and symbols which delineate the world of darkness.
+(W-pI.184.11) Use all the little names and symbols which delineate the world of darkness.
 [Again, these are all the symbols of your work, all the symbols of your personal life, all the roles that you are in: use them, don't separate from them.]
 Yet accept them not as your reality.
 [This again is the split vision: you are still a mother, you are still a father, you are still a child, you are still a friend, you are still a spouse, you are still a lover, you are still whatever your profession is.
 But you realize that this is a classroom.]
-The Holy Spirit uses all of them, but He does not forget creation has one Name, one Meaning, and a single Source Which unifies all things within Itself.
+The Holy Spirit uses all of them, but He does not forget creation has one Name, one meaning, and a single Source which unifies all things within Itself.
 Use all the names the world bestows on them but for convenience, yet do not forget they share the Name of God along with you.

 This is a reflection of the point that I have been making frequently during this workshop: this is a very, very simple course.
 The reflection of the unity of Heaven in this world is the idea that everything and everyone serves the same single purpose.
 We are not united here in form at all, but we are united in purpose, which then becomes the reflection of the union that we all share in Christ and with God.
 There is no way in this world of knowing what that oneness is like, but we can be the reflection of it when we realize that everything and everyone shares the same purpose.
 That is what you remember when your mind leaves the world, goes back to the mind (which is what the miracle does), so then you remember: "Ah!
 This is all the same!
 This is all a learning opportunity for me that I have chosen so that I can remember why I am here, and I now have chosen Jesus as my teacher.
 I am not here to do all the things that the world thinks I am here to do; I am here to remember Who I am as God's one Son.
 And the way that I will remember that, is by taking certain classes.
 This situation I am in right now is one of those classes.
 It may seem to be a very painful class, but it can be a helpful class if I choose the right teacher.
 That will save me a thousand years, because it will undo a big chunk of my guilt.
 And I will realize that this is the way that I will learn that my interests are not separate from anyone else, especially those people that I am involved with right at this moment."